martungithub/API_Testing_with_Python/README.md

-The application will send API requests using URL.
-After sending a GET request we will collect the data as an array.
-So the program must check if the mandatory keys exists or not.
-If they exist we'll get the Passed message otherwise Failed.
+The application will send HTTP requests to any API using URL.
+So the program must check if the mandatory keys exists in the requested data or not.

 ### How to use the application

-- To use the applications you should open the settings.json file and put the mandatory keys that you wanna check.
+- Open settings.json file and put the mandatory keys that you wanna check.
 - Run the program
 - Input the URL
 - The program will automatically check if the mandatory keys exist or not